btccom/secp256k1-go/README.md

 To avoid making copies of secrets in memory, we allow upstream to overwrite the original values.
-If the to-be-written value is a new object, it is returned as a return value.
+If the to-be-written value is a new object, it is returned with the other return values (example: EcdsaSign)

-## Installation

-    git submodule update --init
-    make install